taskforcesh/bullmq/docs/gitbook/bullmq-pro/nestjs/README.md

 ```

 {% hint style="info" %}
-BullMQ-Pro needs a token, please review [install](https://docs.bullmq.io/bullmq-pro/install) section.
+BullMQ-Pro needs a token, as explained in the [install](https://docs.bullmq.io/bullmq-pro/install) section.
 {% endhint %}

-Once the installation process is complete, we can import the **BullModule** into the root **AppModule**.
+Once the installation process is complete, we can import the `BullModule` into the root `AppModule`.

 ```typescript
 import { Module } from '@nestjs/common';